-A few weeks ago, my colleague Pete and I did a team writing training for one of our long-time clients.
-Someone asked about the passive voice, which has always kind-of flummoxed me.
+During a team training my colleague Pete and I did for one of our long-time clients, someone asked about the passive voice, which has always kind-of flummoxed me.
 Luckily, Pete swooped in to save the day with an explanation I liked so much I asked him to write a blog about it.

 I Shot the Sheriff